Legal Framework - Being Aware Care

 Read more

-What Are a Designated Teacher's Duties And Responsibilities?
+What Are a Designated Teacher's Duties and Responsibilities?

 The designated teacher (DT) in a school is in charge of encouraging the academic success of looked after and previously looked after children.
 The DT is in charge of assisting school personnel in determining what kind of support this cohort may require in order to learn and succeed.
 The roles of the designated teacher: